 At the same time, what happens if these Pokemon cards went to the digital world?
 What would the transfer entail?

 This would mean that there is a dramatic oversupply of shadowless, holographic first edition Charizards on the market.
-This would not only influence not only what the trade meant for you, but also what it meant for the trading card community as a whole.
+This would influence not only what the trade meant for you, but also what it meant for the trading card community as a whole.
 Cards that used to be rare but now be incredibly common.
 They’ll be worthless.
 There would be an oversupply of holographic, shadowless, 1st edition Charizards.

 It turns out, and this problem has a name to it.
 This is called the double-spending problem.
 When digital goods are exchanged, how can you possibly know the same card has not been sent to different people at the same time?